-Happy Creek Minerals Ltd. (the "Company") is engaged in the business of acquisition and exploration of mineral properties in British Columbia, Canada.
-The company's focus is to explore for and locate economic mineral deposits in areas that are in proximity to existing and past producing mines and existing resource-based infrastructure.
-The Company's objective is to partner or sell such deposits to a larger mining company for development and production, or under certain conditions to carry the project to production.
+Happy Creek Minerals Ltd. (the "Company") is engaged in the business of acquiring and adding value to mineral properties in British Columbia, Canada through exploration and development.
+The company's focus is to identify mineral property opportunities and to explore for economic mineral deposits near to existing or past producing mines and close to existing infrastructure.
+The Company's strategy is to sell to or partner with a larger mining company to advance the development of any such deposits through to production, or carry projects to production that meet the Company's investment criteria.

-The Company owns 100% interest in 9 properties located in British Columbia, Canada.
-The Company acquired these properties at an early stage, mainly between 2005 and 2009, and initially performed systematic surface exploration to identify quality targets.
-Important exploration success was achieved on the Rateria and Fox properties, with new discoveries now at the advanced exploration and resource definition stage:
+The Company owns 100% interest in 9 properties located in British Columbia, Canada that were all acquired at an early stage, mainly between 2005 and 2009, and initially performed systematic surface exploration to identify quality targets for drill testing.
+Important exploration drilling success has been achieved on the Rateria and Fox properties in particular, with these new discoveries now at the advanced exploration and resource definition stage:

-- 1. Rateria property: Two new copper zones, starting at bedrock surface are partially defined and still open in extent and located approximately 6.5 km from a producing open pit at Teck's Highland Valley Copper mine (HVC).
-Drill results returned grades similar to those currently being mined at HVC.
+- 1. Rateria property: Two new copper zones, starting at bedrock surface are partially defined and still open in extent.
+Located approximately 6.5 km from a producing open pit at Teck's Highland Valley Copper mine (HVC), drill results have returned grades similar to those currently being mined at HVC.
 Zone 1 is approximately 1.2 km in length, 50 to 200 m in width, and at least 400 m in depth, and is still open in extent.
 Zone 2 is currently 450 m long, up to 150 m wide and 300 m in depth and also still remains open in extent.
-Metallurgy of Zone 1 shows excellent recoveries and concentrate grades of 40% copper, 396 g/t silver.
-Due to the type of copper mineral present, it is also potentially leachable.
-The Company is the first in the area to announce rhenium (Re) in drill results, with concentrations thought to be important in Zone 2.
+Metallurgy of Zone 1 shows excellent recovery and concentrate grades of 40% copper, 396 g/t silver.
+Due to the type of copper mineral present, it is also potentially leachable, which is generally considered to be a low cost method of extraction.
+The Company is the first in the area to be able to announce the presence of rhenium (Re) (in the drill results from zone 2), with concentrations of Re in molybdenite that are high and similar to typical copper-gold type deposits.
 The Company has also identified several other prospective copper targets on the Rateria and West Valley properties; - 2.
-Fox property: A new discovery of tungsten and molybdenum in a mineral system that is 10 km by 3 km overall.
-Five prospect areas contain tungsten grades and thickness in surface, trench and drill core samples that are comparable to or exceed those which occur in other mines and advanced stage projects elsewhere in the western world.
-Metallurgy shows excellent potential for a commercial concentrate, along with by-product zinc, silver, gold and indium.
-The near-surface setting, high grade and proximity to infrastructure are positive attributes of this project, and it is believed to be a rare and exceptional tungsten find.
+Fox property: A new discovery of tungsten and molybdenum in a mineral system that is overall 10 km by 3 km in dimension.
+Five prospect areas contain good tungsten grade and thickness from surface, trench and drill core samples that are comparable to or exceed those which occur in other producing mines and advanced stage projects elsewhere in the western world.
+Initial metallurgy shows excellent potential to produce a commercial tungsten concentrate, potentially with a by-product of zinc, silver, gold and indium.
+The large scale, near-surface setting, high grade and proximity to infrastructure are all very positive attributes of this project, and it is believed by the Company to be a rare and exceptional tungsten find.